 - To address repairs and maintenance issues

 Inspecting the interior and exterior of your rental property is a good way to monitor its condition.
-For instance, you will be able to test the smoke and carbon monoxide detector batteries, check if the HVAC or air conditioner filter has been replaced and if the garden has been maintained properly.
+For instance, you will be able to test the smoke and carbon monoxide detector batteries, and if the garden has been maintained properly.

 Regular inspection is also a good way to detect any obvious maintenance issues.
 It is a good opportunity for you to troubleshoot, intervene early for any damages and repair any minor problems.
 In fact, this will save you money since you will be addressing issues right away.